My, How You’ve GrownPairing:

 Leslie was always telling people that necessity was the mother of invention, but sometimes she forgot how true that was.
 That being said, it’s not like she planned it.
 Ben simply walked in at an opportune moment.

 The Harvest Festival was over, but for two weeks she’d had the nagging suspicion that she’d forgotten about something.
 Something that was sort of important.
-She called Ann, she called her mother, she’d even called her doctor, but no one could think of anything she was supposed to be doing.
+She called Ann, she called her mother, she had even called her doctor in case it was something to do with her lady business, but no one could think of anything she was supposed to be doing.

 She spent Friday afternoon down at the community center working with the seniors in the newly re-implemented aerobics program.
 When she finally made her way back to the office Donna brought her up short by telling her that someone named Margaret Pearson had called.